wyatt8740/IBM3161-font/X11/README.md

 The OTB is in the directory `X11/`, and the TTF in `truetype/`.

-The PCF's are the only fonts in the `X11/` directory, since they are the ones standardized by the X consortium and are the only technically X11-specific fonts here.
+The PCF's are the only technically X11-specific fonts here.
+OpenType Bitmaps just happen to not be supported anywhere that I have found but X-using unix systems, so I've dumped that here, too.

 #### If the OTB bitmap version isn't working
 In Debian, Ubuntu, and possibly other distributions, FreeType has bitmap fonts